bign8/UA-purchasing-system/_posts/2014-02-14-weekly-update.md

 	- [x] Can we change *"Hard-copy"*?
 To *"Add a hard copy for an additional $50"*
 	- [x] Add delete column above x button on /cart
 - Medium
-	- [m] Password: Can we switch this to at least one number or special character?
-	- [m] disabling cross firm/register firm stuff - error (/register)
+	- [x] don't require phone for participants / contacts
-	- [m] Remove spouse question!
+	- [x] Remove spouse question!
 From conference
-	- [m] Optional phone number
-	- [m] Redirect to shopping cart on no options for registering for event
+	- [x] Redirect to shopping cart on no options for registering for event
 		![Don't want to see this](/img/badConf.png)
-	- [m] Specialty niches as multiple check-box
+	- [x] Specialty niches as multiple check-box
 		- Tax
 		- Audit
 		- Payroll  Services